eficode-academy/helm-katas/helm-lint-kubeconform.md

 <details>
 <summary> :bulb: Third hint</summary>

-> By now, helm lint should not give you any more errors, and you need to use helm kubeval.
+> By now, helm lint should not give you any more errors, and you need to use helm kubeconform.
 The error it gives you are aimed at the kubernetes objects.
 Therefore the typo in "port" should be fairly easy to spot in `sentence-app/templates/sentences-age-svc.yaml`

 </details>